nycdavid/bouncer/README.md

 * `rec.Body` response from the http recorder is returning some weird nonsense string and not the json object that we expect. `eyJtYXRjaGVkQ291bnQiOjEsIm1hdGNoZWRJZHMiOlsxLDJdfQ==`
 * Check [this out](https://damncarousel.slack.com/archives/damncarousel-internal/p1480544912000003)

+## 12/1/16
+* It seems like the issue was that I was marshaling JSON and `ctx.json` was marshaling it again.

+- [ ] Deploy this to Heroku?